Alves1306/smart-home-simulator/README.md

 ##  How to Run

-1. Flash `esp32/smart_home.ino` to the ESP32 using the Arduino IDE
+1. Flash `smart_home.ino` to the ESP32 using the Arduino IDE
 2. Configure your Wi-Fi and MQTT broker IP in the code
 3. Run Node-RED and import the `flows.json` file
 4. Connect sensors and actuators to the correct pins: